Wrestling Hillary Clinton: A Memoir

 In 1992, when Bill Clinton was the democratic presidential nominee, I finally saw the joke about Hillary Clinton.
 The 1992 Oliver Stone film JFK prompted American voters to demand that if Clinton won, he’d release the John F. Kennedy and Martin Luther King Junior Assassination Report, which had been classified since it’s first release to President Carter in 1979.
 The summer JFK was released and when President Bush Senior was still in office, I was unofficially training with Delta Force, which was headquartered in Fort Bragg a few miles from the 82nd.

-One two-week course that sticks in my mind was 268 of us began, and after two weeks of food and sleep deprivation and extreme physical effort and strict silence, only nine of us crossed the finish line; when we finally talked, we learned that of the nine, six of us had wrestled in high school.
-Fasting was forced and new to many people, but wrestlers had done it weekly by choice, and we thought the self-directed experience gave us an advantage over anyone just doing what they’re told.
-Also, almost half the soldiers failed the first day, when we were blindfolded and in full uniform with backpacks and combat gear, and we blindly walked along a high-diving board until we plummeted into the pool; the only people who continued the course were able to ditch their backpacks and surface with M-16 in hand, simulating an accidental water landing in a combat zone and the ability to keep calm in tense situations when you couldn’t breathe.
-I had seen a couple of the guys a month before at the Fort Bragg swimming pool, when we were doing laps with waterlogged clothes to prepare, though we didn’t know each other then.
-When we finally talked, we swapped war stories about high school, and that was the first time I showed my finger and said that Hillary Clinton broke it.
-Their chuckle reminded me so much of me laughing at Pat’s wiggly eyes that I began to use that joke whenever a few of us felt we were too fatigued to continue.
+Almost half of the 268 who began failed the first day.
+We were blindfolded and in full uniform with backpacks and combat gear, and we blindly walked along a high-diving board until we plummeted into the pool; the only people who continued the course were able to ditch their backpacks and swim to the surface with waterlogged combat boots and a belt full of ammunition and their M-16 in hand.
+We were simulating an accidental water landing in a combat zone and the ability to keep calm in tense situations when you couldn’t breathe, ready to defend your team from whatever had grounded your plane or helicopter, epitomized in 1992’s ground battle of Mogodishu and the film based on it, Black Hawk Down, where the 10th Mountain Division suffered heavy losses, the world watched a Ranger’s carcass drug through the streets, and two Delta Force soldiers would perish after running out of ammunition and doing the best they could with bayonets.
+I had seen a couple of the other soldiers who crossed the finish line a month before, at the Fort Bragg swimming pool, when we were doing laps with waterlogged clothes to prepare.
+We didn’t know each other then and we didn’t chat.
+When we finally talked, we swapped war stories about high school wrestling, and that was the first time I showed my finger and said that Hillary Clinton broke it.
+Their chuckle reminded me so much of me laughing at Pat’s wiggly eyes that I began to use that joke whenever we thought we were too fatigued to continue.
 I was on a new team.
+My nickname was, briefly, upgraded to Special Agent Dolly.

-By 1993, I was on President Clinton’s quick reaction force.
-I was 5’11” and 195 pounds with size 14 boots (my body never grew to match my feet).
-My dress uniform had spit-shined jump boots, and I sported a maroon beret the color of Capital High’s singlets, adorned with the bright blue and gold shield and sword of the 504th Parachute Infantry Regiment.
-My shoulders were draped in a ribbons, and my right shoulder proudly displayed a red, white, and blue 82nd Airborne combat patch that I could wear forever.
+My shoulders were draped in a ribbons, and my right shoulder proudly displayed a red, white, and blue 82nd Airborne combat patch that I could wear forever, no matter which team I temporarily joined.
 Each side of my chest was an impressive display of badges, patches, and shiny silver icons with wings (Airborne loves to put wings on everything).
-Above my heart was a stack of multi-colored ribbons and a gold medal with scimitars crossing a palm tree, a gift from the prince of Kuwait for their liberation.
+Above my heart was a stack of multi-colored ribbons and a gold medal with scimitars crossing a palm tree, a gift from the prince of Kuwait for their liberation, something they had literally prayed for, and the royal family singled out the 82nd as answering their prayers.

-He reached up and took my tricep with a firm grasp that would make the strongest of special operations soldiers pause and pay attention.
+He reached up and took my tricep with a grasp that would make the strongest of special operations soldiers pause and pay attention.
 “You remember Little Paige?”

 I said of course.